Create spider templates#

 require_url_substring: str = Field(

-title="Require URL substring",
+title="Require URL Substring",

 description="Only visit product URLs with this substring.",